Sam-Oliveira/Sam-Oliveira.github.io/content/project/graphics/index.md

 slides: ''
 ---

 This coursework was the final piece of work for the [Computer Graphics](https://wp.doc.ic.ac.uk/bkainz/teaching/60005-co317-computer-graphics/) module at Imperial College.
+I received a 100% mark, and an honorable mention for Task 2.

 For Task 1, I had to implement a simple GPU-based Ray Tracing scene, according to a pre-specified scene.